 The maximum exposure to credit risk as at balance date is the carrying amounts of financial assets recognised in the statement of financial position of the Fund.
-The Fund holds no significant collateral as security.
 There are no significant financial assets that have had renegotiated terms that would otherwise have been past due or impaired.